-An important function of the Joint Committee Staff is to evaluate whether provisions of the tax law operate as intended or cause unintended administrative, interpretive, or statutory results.
-Two ways in which this is accomplished are, first, the refund review mechanism, which statutorily requires the submission of reports by the IRS in cases involving refunds of tax in excess of $2,000,000, and, second, the post review program, under which the IRS submits reports on large deficiency cases that they closed prior to submitting them to the Joint Committee.
+An important function of the Joint Committee staff is to evaluate whether provisions of the tax law operate as intended or cause unintended administrative, interpretive, or statutory results.
+Two ways in which this is accomplished are, first, the refund review mechanism, which statutorily requires the submission of reports by the IRS in cases involving refunds of tax in excess of $2,000,000 ($5,000,000 in the case of taxpayer that is a C-corporation), and, second, the post review program, under which the IRS submits reports on large deficiency cases that they closed prior to submitting them to the Joint Committee.

 The IRS prepares a written report for the Joint Committee staff for each refund case.
 The report contains a brief history of the taxpayer and an explanation of the reasons for any refunds.
 Attached to the report are supporting documents prepared by the IRS.
 These documents discuss the amount of, and reason for, all the adjustments considered by the IRS for taxable years under review.